Medical Sciences & Public Health (MS/MPH)

 Graduate Medical Sciences and the School of Public Health offer a dual degree that is broadly based in preclinical medical sciences and public health.

-Students must apply and be accepted to both the Division of Graduate Medical Sciences and to the School of Public Health.
-The acceptances do not have to be concurrent.
-The most successful pathway is for students to apply to the MPH program after their first semester in the MS program.
+Students must apply and be accepted to both Graduate Medical Sciences and the School of Public Health.
+The acceptances do not have to be concurrent, but students must be accepted to both programs before completing either program.
+We strongly suggest that students apply to the MPH program after their first semester in the MS program.